faucetsdn/udmi/docs/guides/config_nonce.md

 ## subFolder Updates

 For config blocks that have multiple sub-folders, there will be a _nonce_ for each and also at the top level.
-The top-level one indicates which subfolder was added most recently.
+The top-level one indicates which subFolder was added most recently.
 Although nominally a timestamp, the numerical ordering of the _nonce_ is not reliable as a source of information.
 ```
  2022-10-05T21:31:03Z TRACE sequencer received config_update_2022-10-05T21:31:02.950Z: